Call for Proposals

 - Lessons Learned from ongoing and finished Projects

 - Data Privacy, Data Ethics and Explainable AI

 - Compliance, Governance, Data Sovereignty & Data Spaces

 The emphasis will be on hands-on introductions, conceptual decisions, live demos, or comparison of different techniques.
 Presentations that are based solely on promoting a product will not be allowed.

-Please indicate your preference for a regular presentation lasting up to 45 minutes or for a long session of up to 75 minutes.
+Talks should be up to 45 minutes.
 Tutorials have been scheduled for full days (6-7 hours).
 Please send a target-group-specific abstract (400–700 characters) of your proposed presentation.
 Supplementary materials (long abstracts, slides, Proposals, etc.) are also welcome.

-The deadline for submissions is May 11th, 2020.
-The complete schedule will be available online by end of June.
+The deadline for submissions is May 8th, 2023.
+The complete schedule will be available online by mid June.

 Find the members of the conference board here.